 Throughout her life, Mary Ellen O’Connor has had a passion for standing up for what’s right.
 As the founder of O’Connor Law PLLC, she considers it a privilege to be able to help those in need in the White Plains, Yonkers, and Bronx areas access the benefits that can help them provide for themselves and their families.

 After earning her BS from SUNY Albany and her MS from the College of Mount St. Vincent, Mary Ellen became a K-2 teacher.
 She soon discovered that many of her young students with learning disabilities were unable to access the services they needed to succeed in the classroom.
 Their parents either didn’t know about the resources available or struggled to navigate the legal red tape that was required.

 Mary Ellen initially hoped that earning her law degree from CUNY School of Law would allow her to be a more effective advocate for children with special needs.
 Life took an unexpected turn, however.

 Although Mary Ellen entered law school with the goal of focusing on special education law, she soon became frustrated with the ineffectiveness of the system and how it was being manipulated by the wealthy to provide extra advantages for their children.
-After an extended period of soul-searching, she channeled her desire to help others into a focus on workers’ compensation and Social Security disability law.
+After an extended period of soul-searching, she channeled her desire to help others into a focus on workers’ compensation benefits law and Social Security disability law.

 When you’re dealing with the effects of an on-the-job injury or a disabling medical condition, it’s hard to know where to turn—especially if you’ve never needed to hire an attorney in the past.
 Mary Ellen learned about this anxiety firsthand when her husband suffered a serious on-the-job injury while she was a law student with three young children at home.
 He was eventually able to access his workers’ compensation benefits, but they were without an income for nearly six months and worried about how to make ends meet.